Propo41/bookify/README.md

 - **Extend Overrunning Meetings**: Easily extend the current meeting time if no conflicts exist, or quickly book another room with a single click.
 - **Floor-Specific Bookings**: For managers or teams that prefer a specific floor, the tool allows you to specify your floor while booking.
 - **Efficient High-Demand Booking**: During peak periods, the tool automatically finds and books the best available room, avoiding manual searching.

+### Who this is for?

+Bookify is specifically tailored for organizations that utilize unique meeting rooms within their **Google Workspace/Calendar**.
+This includes:

+- Corporate Offices: Companies with various specialized meeting spaces that need to streamline room bookings for teams and departments.

+- Creative Agencies: Organizations that require unique environments for brainstorming sessions, presentations, and client meetings, ensuring that the right atmosphere is matched with the right room.

+- Tech Companies: Businesses that rely on collaborative workspaces and need to efficiently manage the booking of cmeeting rooms equipped with specific tools and resources.

 ### Bookify vs Google Calendar